PyO3/pyo3/guide/src/exception.md

 Errors within the `PyO3` library are also exposed as Python exceptions.

 PyO3 library handles python exception in two stages.
 During first stage `PyErr` instance get created.
-At this stage python gil is not required.
+At this stage python GIL is not required.
 During second stage, actual python exception instance get crated and set to python interpreter.

 In simple case, for custom errors support implementation of `std::convert::From<T>` trait